grame-cncm/inscore/package/readme.txt

 funded by the French National Research Agency [ANR- 08-CORD-010].
-I would like to thank all the people who have been contributing to INScore design and development, and especially Christophe Daudin, Eric Ravel, Camille Le Roi, my colleagues Stéphane Letz, Yann Orlarey and all the Interlude team.
+I would like to thank all the people who have been contributing to INScore design and development, and especially Christophe Daudin, Eric Ravel, Camille Le Roi.
+Many thanks also to the Interlude team - Frédéric Bevilacqua, Norbert Schnell, Nicolas Rasamimanana, Emmanuel Fléty, Fabrice Guédy, Jean-Louis Frechin, Uros Petrevski, Bernard Garabédian, Rémi Dury, Bruno Verbrugghe - who contributed to the elaboration of the project foundations.
+And of course, warmest thanks to my colleagues and friends Stéphane Letz and Yann Orlarey.

+--
+Dominique Fober

 ======================================================
 For more information, contact me at <fober@grame.fr>